whatever1341132/website/README.md

 See also the [`Makefile`](./Makefile) for more commands.

 Note: you should really use Docker for these kinds of things, because `yarn` will install _a ton_ of dependencies that all have full access to your system and can run arbitrary code on your machine during and after installation.
 Docker provides at least a somewhat isolated environment for this.
-If you prefer to live dangerous, probably just running `make start` is what you want.
+But if you really want to live dangerously, you can also run `npm install` and `npm start`.

 ---